 6. Wynton Marsalis

-Born in New Orleans in 1961, he is most well-known for his jazz music, although he has also put out high-level classical albums.
+In the trumpet world, Wynton Marsalis is a famous name.
+Born in New Orleans in 1961, Marsalis is most well-known for his jazz music, although he has also put out high-level classical albums.

 7. Ella Fitzgerald

-By the time she died, Fitzgerald had earned fourteen Grammy awards, amongst other recognitions.
+By the time she passed away in 1996, Fitzgerald had earned 13 Grammy awards, a Grammy Lifetime Achievement Award, and a Presidential Medal of Freedom, among other recognitions.

 8. Dave Brubeck

-Dave Brubeck was another one of those jazz musicians who became known for pushing the boundaries of jazz by using uncommon rhythms and harmony.
+Jazz pianist Dave Brubeck was another one of those musicians who became known for pushing the boundaries of jazz by using uncommon rhythms and harmony.

-Born in California in 1920, he was both a composer and a jazz piano player who became famous for hits such as “In Your Own Sweet Way,” “Take Five,” and “Unsquare Dance.”
+Born in California in 1920, Brubeck was both a composer and a jazz piano player who became famous for hits such as “In Your Own Sweet Way,” “Take Five,” and “Unsquare Dance.”

-The hit from that album, “Take Five”—which is in the unusual time signature of 5 beats per measure—is the top-selling jazz single of all time.
+The hit from that album, “Take Five”—which has the unusual time signature of 5 beats per measure—is the top-selling jazz single of all time.

 9. Dizzy Gillespie